BudiAtu/selamat/README.md

-## Happy Birthday!!!
+## Happy Wedding!!!

-### Wish someone special happy birthday in a special way.
+### Wish someone special happy wedding in a special way.

-It was a birthday of one of my friend and I wanted to wish her in a special way.
-So I put together this animated web page real quick to say Happy Birthday.
+It was a wedding of one of my friend and I wanted to wish her in a special way.
+So I put together this animated web page real quick to say Happy Wedding.

 Feel free to use it to wish your friend if you want.
 You can get it running in a few easy steps: